uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ![image-bucket](../images/create-bucket.png)

-Bucket names must be unique across all LTS, we have detailed information about bucket naming [here](../index.md/#avoiding-duplicate-names-for-buckets).
+Bucket names must be unique across all LTS.
+For detailed information on bucket naming, please refer to our documentation on [valid bucket names in LTS](../lts_faq.md) and [avoiding duplicate names for buckets](../index.md/#avoiding-duplicate-names-for-buckets).

 If you try to create a bucket with `s3cmd mb` and the name is taken in another namespace, you will see an `S3 error: 409 (BucketAlreadyExists)`.
-However, if the name is already in use within your own namespace, `s3cmd mb` might not show an error and could falsely indicate that the bucket is created.
-Even if no error appears, the bucket won’t actually be created if the name is already taken.
+However, if the name is already in use within your own namespace, `s3cmd mb` might not show an error and will display a message like `Bucket s3://your-bucket-name created`.
+Even if this message appears, the bucket will not actually be created if the name is already taken.
 To avoid confusion and ensure you create a unique bucket within your own namespace, you can use `s3cmd ls` to check existing buckets and choose a different name.

 ### Managing Buckets